 Some major disadvantages and limitations of polyethylene films are high thermal expansion, poor gas barrier and weathering properties, low temperature resistance, and difficult to bond.
-For this reason, low density polyethylene resins are sometimes blended with other resins to improve certain properties or, vice versa, they are added to other film resins to improve their film properties, like toughness and flexibility.
+For this reason, low density polyethylene resins are sometimes blended with other resins to improve certain properties or, vice versa, they are added to other film resins to improve their film properties, like toughness and flexibility and to lower cost.

 Another noteworthy PE resin is ultra low density polyethylene or ULDPE.
 It is a soft and very flexible thermoplastic.
 Compared with LDPE and LLDPE, ULDPE is softer and offers greater low temperature flexibility and flex-crack resistance.
 It is ideal for applications where better optics and high tear resistance are required.
 However, unmodified ULDPE has poor UV resistance and very low gas barrier properties, except for water vapor.